stackbit-projects/green-plankton-00834/_posts/2019-08-31-difference-between-font-formats.md

 layout: post
 title: DNA Nanofabrication
 description: A look into self-assembling structures & dna origami
-summary:
+summary: DNA nanofabrication functions on quite an intuitive premise - to use DNA a building material to build nanoscale constructs.
-tags: typography
+tags: DNAorigami SyntheticBiology
-minute: 1
+minute: 5
 ---

 # h1